wpwoodjr/plex-docker/README.md

 media2=""
 media3=""
 ```
 Set these up however you like.
-For example, if you are starting from scratch, you might just do:
+For example, if you are starting from scratch, you might do:
 ```
 media_folders=(music pix videos)
 music="/home/user/Music"
 pix="/home/user/Pictures"
 videos="/home/user/Videos"
 ```
-Then in Plex when you go to add a folder, your music will be in `/music`, pictures in `/pix`, and videos in `/videos'.
+Then in Plex when you go to add a library folder, your music will be in `/music`, pictures in `/pix`, and videos in `/videos'.

-If you have an existing non-Dockerized Plex setup, and want to keep your existing meta-data, you might do:
+If you have an existing non-Dockerized Plex setup, and want to keep your existing meta-data without re-scanning all your media, you might do:
 ```
 media_folders=(home)
 home="/home"
 ```
-Then in Plex when you go to add a folder, your music will be in `/home/user/Music`, pictures in `/home/user/Pictures`, and videos in `/home/user/Videos`.
+Then in Plex your music will still be in `/home/user/Music`, pictures in `/home/user/Pictures`, and videos in `/home/user/Videos`.

 ## Other settings
-Other settings in `conf` may be configured as follows:
+Other settings in `conf` should be configured as follows:

 ### `config`
 This is where Plex maintains its media database and configuration.

-If you already have a Plex media database, enter the full path name,
+If you already have a Plex media database, enter its full path name,
-otherwise leave this blank (unless you want the Plex database in a particular location).
+otherwise leave `config` blank (unless you want the Plex database in a particular location).

 If you don't change the value of `config`, by default a new directory named `config` will be created in directory `database` under the current working directory.